tmoosting/Schemer/README.md

 ### Using a Custom Database
 - Download an SQLite database editor tool such as [DB Browser for SQLite](https://sqlitebrowser.org/) or [DBeaver](https://dbeaver.io/)
 - Open Template.db from the Assets folder and save as new database
-- Create your Characters, Materials and Institutions into each table.
-ID fields cannot be null.
+- Create your Characters, Materials and Institutions into each table
+- ID fields cannot be null
+- Fields that start with 'Own' or 'Coop' hold one or more IDs, separated by commas, no spaces
 - Load your database through the Unity project or executable version

 ### Framework Data Types